blaylockbk/HorelS3-Archive/README.md

 In the future, it would be nice to not rely on Formspree.
 I imagine the form would update a `.csv` file and auto generate a new graph to display on the webpage.

 ## Pando archive usage: How much space is left and when will the S3 archive fill up?
 The [Pando Allocation Web Display (PAWD)](http://home.chpc.utah.edu/~u0553130/Brian_Blaylock/Pando_archive/) shows the Pando allocation and usage for each bucket.
-The script that creates this display is run once a day by Brian on meso4 and is located on [GitHub](https://github.com/blaylockbk/Web-Homepage/blob/master/Pando_archive/daily_usage.py).
+The script that creates this display is run once a day by mesohorse on meso1 and is located in the `Daily_logs/` directory.

-The script that generates this page runs every morning on `meso4`.

-    .../u0553130/public_html/Brian_Blaylock/Pando_archive/

 ![Pando Allocation](./images/screenshot_allocation.png "Pando Allocation Web Display")